I had informally decided to give sweater knitting a break, along with shawl knitting. Then I changed my mind when I saw the Oxbow Cardigan pattern.

 Figuring Out The Sleeve Increases

 I added markers to show where the increase area was.
 The orange marker shows the BOR.
 Each time I would work a round I would count backwards – in pattern – from the original beginning (where I also placed a marker) to start the pattern from the BOR.
+Nothing in the directions advises this!
+You have to wing it.

 I didn’t figure this out for a while, so my underarm of the sleeve is a bit messed up.
 This part will be towards my body and not easily seen.
 (The pattern simply says to make increases and knit in pattern.
 Ya, the directions are not impressive.)
 I did do better on sleeve #2.